-The Tambopata Macaw Project is a long-term research project on the ecology and conservation of macaws and parrots in the lowlands of southeastern Peru under the direction of Dr. Donald Brightsmith of the Schubot Center for Avian Health.
+The Macaw Society (previously known as the Tambopata Macaw Project) is a long-term research project on the ecology and conservation of macaws and parrots in the lowlands of southeastern Peru under the direction of Dr. Donald Brightsmith of the Schubot Center for Avian Health.

-The Tambopata Macaw Project has been working with wildlife and local communities since 1989.
-A long history of dedicated research and monitoring has provided many insights into various aspects of parrot and wildlife of southeastern Peru.
-We are always looking to collaborate with anyone with a passion for conservation and biology.
+Dr. Brightsmith and his group of collaborators have been working with wildlife and local communities since 1999.
+A long history of dedicated research and monitoring has provided many insights into various aspects of parrots and wildlife of southeastern Peru.
+He and his group are always looking to collaborate with anyone with a passion for conservation and biology.
 We have supported many national and international students and look forward to hearing from you should you wish to participate in our project or conduct your studies with our support.

 Tambopata is a unique forest environment, with the highest concentrations of avian clay licks in the world.
 A range of animals come to satisfy their need for salt along the river banks of the region.
 The experience of hundreds of macaws at a clay lick is one of the world’s ornithological highlights.
 The Tambopata faces an imminent threat from the paving of a highway through one of the planet’s most biodiverse regions.
 We need all the help and assistance we can get to try and understand what the impacts may be for one of the forest’s major icons.